Development Issues Workshop & Special Tarheel Chapter Dinner

 Day 1: Living Our Cooperative Principles

-Carolinas Credit Union Foundation President/CEO Lauren Whaley and Director of Collaborative Programs Jeff Hardin will provide updates on the Foundation’s programs and impact and the purpose of this inaugural Development Issues Workshop!
+Carolinas Credit Union Foundation President/CEO Lauren Whaley and Director of Collaborative Programs Jeff Hardin will provide updates on the Foundation’s programs and impact and welcome attendees to the Development Issues Workshop.

 Day 2: Our Focus on Development Issues & Cross-Sector Cooperative Solutions